Use Case Explorer for Observability

 Splunk's Use Case Explorer for Observability is designed to help you achieve new use cases using the Splunk Splunk Observability Cloud suite of products:

-Splunk APM, Splunk Infrastructure Monitoring, Splunk ITSI, Splunk Synthetic Monitoring, Splunk Real User Monitoring, Splunk OnCall, and Splunk Log Observer.
+Splunk APM, Splunk Infrastructure Monitoring, Splunk ITSI, Splunk Synthetic Monitoring, Splunk Real User Monitoring, and Splunk OnCall.

 If you're a user of one or more of these products, the Use Case Explorer will guide you to recommended use cases to help you see more value from Splunk, no matter where you are in your observability journey.